 Adam Cochran joined me as a college intern in 2002 helping to produce the show and became a full fledged co-host shortly after that.
 The show aired weekly for almost eight years and appeared in limited syndication for 3 of those years.
 Not making a dime from the show led us to cancel the weekly show and now the show airs only one time per month.

-Catch the Castellini on Computers Radio Show on the third Wednesday of every month from Noon-1 pm Mountain time on 88.1 KAFM radio in Grand Junction, CO or live on the web at the KAFM web site or any time via the podcasts right here at HelpMeRick.com
+Catch the Castellini on Computers Radio Show on the first and third Wednesday of every month from 5:30-5:30pm Mountain time on 88.1 KAFM radio in Grand Junction, CO or live on the web at the KAFM web site or any time via the podcasts right here at HelpMeRick.com

 In addition to Adam and myself, the site and show is managed by Rachel Cochran.
 She also occasionally contributes on-air reviews.